PS5 vs. Xbox Series X: Which Console Will Run GTA 6 Best?

 The Technical Duel: PS5 vs. Xbox Series X

-Let’s be straightforward — the specs of both consoles are remarkably close.
-The Xbox Series X boasts 12 TFLOPS of GPU power compared to the PS5’s 10.28 — a real advantage on paper.
-But the PS5 counters with its secret weapon: an SSD running at 5.5 GB/s, more than twice the speed of Xbox’s storage.
+The specs of both consoles are remarkably close.
+The Xbox Series X delivers 12 TFLOPS of GPU power compared to the PS5’s 10.28, a real advantage on paper.
+The PS5 counters with its SSD running at 5.5 GB/s, more than twice the speed of Xbox’s storage.

 | Specification | PS5 | Xbox Series X |